Valent1Poisson/EmbeddedSystem2/README.md

 ## Assignement 3 :

-On your use space we add a button to get a list of advising sport videos and we implemented a video player that get the video from internet and allow to remote the playing.
+On your user space we add a button to get a list of advising sport videos and we implemented a video player that get videos from internet and allow to remote the playing.
 About the messenger we only implemented a little UI that seems to a messenger service.
 Implemented a full messenger servir will be very hard and long to do.
+Thats why we added on click on a textView an alertDialog that launch AlertDialog with positive and negative Button for calling or sending message.

 ## Assignement 5 :